CheVeraId/kliento-js/README.md

 ## Usage

-### Verify token bundles
+### Server-side verification

 To verify a token bundle, the server simply has to use the [`TokenBundle.verify()` method](https://docs.veraid.net/kliento-js/classes/TokenBundle.html#verify).

-For example, in an HTTP server, the bundle can be passed in an `Authorization` request header with the `Kliento` scheme, and the server could verify it as follows:
+For example, in an HTTP server, the bundle can be passed Base64-encoded in an `Authorization` request header with the `Kliento` scheme (i.e. `Authorization: Kliento <base64-encoded-bundle>`), and the server could verify it as follows:

 ```typescript
 import { TokenBundle, type TokenBundleVerification } from 'kliento';